smatting/daml/unreleased.rst

 + [DAML Integration Kit] The test tool now runs the double spend test on a shared contract in a multi-node setup (as well as single-node).
 + [DAML Integration Kit] The test tool can now run all semantic test in a multi-node setup.
++ [DAML Assistant] The `daml.yaml` syntax now supports an additional key `damlc-options`, which you can use to list cli options you want added to all invocations of `damlc`.